 If you miss egg rolls on a keto diet you will love this deconstructed keto egg roll in a bowl recipe!
-This dish is full of flavor yet easy.You can whip up this healthy low calorie, low carb dinner in 20 minutes and it has just 204 calories and 6.2g net carbs.
+This dish is full of flavor yet super easy to make.You can whip up this healthy low calorie, low carb dinner in 20 minutes and it has just 204 calories, 6.2 grams net carbs and 24.3 grams protein.
+Great for those on a low calorie or low carb diet.

 You might also like this keto shrimp fried rice!

-I’m glad I did because this was so easy to make and really tasty!
-I used ingredients I usually have on hand like ginger, garlic and soy sauce.
+I’m glad I did because this was such an easy and healthy dinner idea.
+This low carb egg roll bowl only took 20 minutes to make and it was really tasty!
+I used ingredients I usually have on hand like ginger, garlic and soy sauce and the only vegetables were cabbage, carrots and green onions.

-So if you are looking for an easy and quick dinner on busy weeknights, you should really try this dish!
+So if you are looking for an easy and quick dinner on busy weeknights, you should really try this low carb and healthy Asian skillet dish!
+It’s also a great recipe to use with leftover coleslaw mix.
+You’ll just love the fresh flavors of this keto egg roll bowl.

 Can you eat egg rolls on a keto diet?